martinescardo/HoTTEST-Summer-School/Agda/HITs/Solutions5-tom.lagda.md

 **To make this file typecheck, you will need to uncomment two REWRITE rules, see (†) below.
 (They are commented because of idiosyncrasies in building corresponding GitHub pages.)**

+For this week we have two solution files for the exercises.
+Tom de Jong's solutions below.
+Dan Licata's solutions are in Solutions5-dan.lagda.md.
+We are providing both to illustrate slightly different ways of using Agda.
+Tom's are a little more verbose and easier for a person to read non-interactively.
+Dan's are a little more inlined and meant to show you roughly the minimum text you need to get Agda to check the proofs, but are harder to read unless you do so interactively (by putting holes around sub-expressions and getting Agda to tell you what the types are supposed to be).
+It's sometimes nice to code in the terse style when you are coding for yourself, and then to clean it up more like the more verbose solution when writing it up for other people.

+Note: Agda will get confused if you make a single file that imports both our solutions and your solutions in Exercises5.
+The reason is that rewrite rules are installed globally, and both files declare rewrites for the reduction rules for suspension types (if you get that far), and Agda won't let you install a rewrite for something that already reduces.
+(For a similar reason, Solutions5-tom has the rewrites commented out to make our build scripts for github work, so you will need to uncomment those in your copy to load the file.)

 ```agda
 {-# OPTIONS --rewriting --without-K #-}